When should I consider a collaborative divorce?

 Boulder divorce attorney Sara Ross has vast experienced on collaborative divorce, and is willing to help spouses who want a litigation-free divorce.
 Call her for a consultation.

-Sara Ross: “Particularly people with children.
+Sara Ross: “Collaborative divorce is a particularly good option for people with children.
 The key to co-parenting successfully after a divorce, whether you go collaborative or litigated, whether you take either one of those routes, is to learn how to forgive your spouse, work on that at least, and learn how to put your children first.
 In the collaborative process, we work really hard to help people come to that spot.

 But it’s also important that each person be able to, to a certain degree, put themselves in the other person’s shoes.
 The collaborative process really only works if there can be some empathy for the other person on both sides.
 That doesn’t mean that you understand the other person or that you think that their positions are fair or reasonable, but that you can imagine what it might be like to be where they are.
 That’s part of how we make sure the collaborative process works.